j20001970/GDMP-demo/README.md

 - macOS (arm64 and x86_64)
 - Windows x86_64
 - Web ([Live Demo](https://j20001970.github.io/GDMP-demo)) (Doesn't work on Firefox desktop due to PWA requirements)

+## Getting Started
+The demo comes with precompiled libraries, simply export the project to supported platform.
+You can also build the libraries yourself.